NC State football commitments in action — Week 13

 Final Team Record: 10-2.

-Last Game: Whiteville rolled 56-0 over visiting Warsaw (N.C.)
-James Kenan in the NCHSAA 2A playoffs.
+Last Game: Whiteville’s undefeated season came to an end with a 38-36 loss to St. Pauls in the NCHSAA 2A playoffs last Friday.
 His statistics haven’t been updated on MaxPreps.com.

-Team Record And Next Opponent: 12-0, and host St. Pauls (N.C.)
-High on Friday in the NCHSAA 2A playoffs.

 Last Game: Timmons and Northern Guilford had its season come to an end with a 28-21 NCHSAA 4A playoff home loss against Lake Norman (N.C.)
 High.
 Timmons caught six passes for 61 yards, and returned two kickoffs for 39 yards.
 He had an injury scare at the end of the game, but Tweeted he's OK.